Need help immediately? Call 646-54-DRDEB

-Learning to Give the Benefit of the Doubt
+3. Benefit of the Doubt

 This is a key attitude piece that is hardest to grasp for many people but will make the difference between achieving a peaceful home or not.
 Even if you do believe you are right and the other person is wrong, make a real effort to figure out a positive reason for your spouse’s behavior or actions.
 This step applies to any relationship.